adienanimeesha/e-commerce-application/README.md

 # ASSIGNMENT 6

 ## Explain the benefits of using JavaScript in developing web applications!
-The first benefit is the verasitility of JavaScript.
-This means
+The first benefit is how it has a good interface.
+JavaScript enables users to implement many features that allows their website to be visually appealing and engaging with users.
+Other than that, JavaScript is versatile.
+Both back and front end can be handled when integrated with node.js, etc.

 ## Explain why we need to use await when we call fetch()!
 What would happen if we don't use await?
 await is needed when we call fetch() because it allows users to make asynchronous or initiate an HTTP requests to external resources (i.e. APIs).
-This process is also done in a readable and neat manner, which makes it easier for users.
+This process is also done in a readable and neat manner, which makes it easy for users.

 If await is not used when fetch() is called, nothing will change, at the user's end.

 ## Why do we need to use the csrf_exempt decorator on the view used for AJAX POST?
 Csfr_exempt on the view is used on the view for AJAX POST since it provides an extra step of security.In the code, csfr_exempt is imported in views.py.
 This signals views that the file does not need the csfr token to pass the csfr checks.
 This is done because AJAX POST comes from a different domain.

 ##  On this week's tutorial, the user input sanitization is done in the back-end as well.
 Why can't the sanitization be done just in the front-end?
 User sanitization can't be done just in the front end because it allows attackers to post data (that may be a threat), which will bypass the front end.
 If sanitization is done in the front end, harmful data can easily pass through due to the lack of security.

 ##  Explain how you implemented the checklist above step-by-step (not just following the tutorial)!
 ### AJAX GET